 You want a man who has a full, interesting life, right?
 You want him to be accomplished in what he does for a living and like what he does, right?
 Tom is obviously as committed to his success in business as he is to enjoying his golf game.
 I assume it makes him feel good and that it’s part of who he fundamentally is as a man.
 It’s a big part of how he shows up for you.

 This may be about you, Joyce.
-The stories you tell yourself about what you need and what men should do may be getting in your way.
+The stories you tell yourself about what you need and what men should do are creating fear.
+And fear is sabotaging your love life.

 I want to help you understand this because it’s getting in your way.
 This shouldn’t be a deal breaker.